These are the places you can access online loans in Kenya in 2020. The last resort for many of us has been borrowing from creditors.

 See more on how to borrow from Saida Loan App

 Okoa Stima was founded by Kenya Power in partnership with Safaricom in 2015 and is currently active.
-It comes in handy when you don’t have enough fund to pay for electricity.
+It comes in handy when you don’t have enough funds to pay for electricity.

 6. Zidisha Loans

-Zidisha an international firm which was found in 2008 and has been active ever since.
-It is a peer to peer lending platform which basically means that it is a platform for lending money to individual or business organizations via an online platform that matches creditors directly to borrowers.
+Zidisha and international firm, which was found in 2008 and has been active ever since.
+It is a peer to peer lending platform, which means that it is a platform for lending money to individual or business organizations via an online platform that matches creditors directly to borrowers.

 - Have a good credit score record

-- One should also have a good online presence to be able to respond to Zidisha queries and products on their website
+- One should also have an excellent online presence to be able to respond to Zidisha queries and products on their website.

 - Reside in a country where Zidisha currently operates.